AfrahAyub/aws-vmseries-with-gwlbe/samplereadme.md

 <p><img src="https://aws-jam-challenge-resources.s3.amazonaws.com/panw-vmseries-gwlb/task3-clue1.png" /></p>
 <br />

-3. Now after you redirect inbound traffic through the Firewall, you should connect to the **Beer Store Frontend Webserver** (HTTP) over the Public IP.
+**Step 3:**.
+Now after you redirect inbound traffic through the Firewall, you should connect to the **Beer Store Frontend Webserver** (HTTP) over the Public IP.
 You should be able to see the following Webpage.
 This is the entrypoint to the Log4j Attack.
 The attack is being automatically generated, you do not need to authenticate to the beer store frontend before proceeding to the next step
    <p><img src="https://aws-jam-challenge-resources.s3.amazonaws.com/panw-vmseries-gwlb/beerstore.png" alt="Beer Store" width="500" /></p>
    In the Firewall Monitor Logs, you should see the following log by entering the Filter ( addr.src in YOUR-PIP ).
 Replace "YOUR-PIP" with your local Public IP (Logs can take up to 1 min to be shown in the Monitor) <br />
    <p><img src="https://aws-jam-challenge-resources.s3.amazonaws.com/panw-vmseries-gwlb/task3-logs.png" alt="Logs" width="1000" /></p>